Chief International Anchor, , "Amanpour," CNNi; Host, "Amanpour & Company," PBS

 Christiane Amanpour is the first Livingston laureate to be elected to its panel of judges.
 As the chief international anchor for CNN, she hosts CNN International's nightly interview program "Amanpour" and PBS's nightly global affairs program "Amanpour & Company."

 Amanpour's assignments have ranged from exclusive interviews with world leaders, reporting on the wars of our times and their human consequences, to natural disasters and religious conflict.

 For her reporting from the Balkans, Amanpour received the Livingston Award.
-She has received every major broadcast award, including an inaugural Television Academy Award, ten News and Documentary Emmys, four George Foster Peabody Awards, two George Polk Awards, three duPont-Columbia Awards, the Courage in Journalism Award, an Edward R. Murrow Award, the Sigma Delta Chi Award and nine honorary degrees.
+She has received every television journalism award, including an inaugural Television Academy Award, thirteen News and Documentary Emmy Awards, four Peabody Awards, two George Polk Awards, three duPont-Columbia Awards and the Courage in Journalism Award, an Edward R. Murrow Award, the Sigma Delta Chi Award and ten honorary degrees.

-In 2014, she was inducted into the Cable Hall of Fame, Broadcast & Cable Hall of Fame and The Atlanta Press Club’s Hall of Fame and has been named a Commander of the Most Excellent Order of the British Empire, an Honorary Citizen of Sarajevo and an UNESCO Goodwill Ambassador for Freedom of the Press and the Safety of Journalists.
+She was inducted into the Cable Hall of Fame, Broadcast & Cable Hall of Fame and The Atlanta Press Club’s Hall of Fame and has been named a Commander of the Most Excellent Order of the British Empire, an honorary citizen of Sarajevo and a UNESCO Goodwill Ambassador for Freedom of the Press and the Safety of Journalists.
 Amanpour is a graduate of the University of Rhode Island.